 contact between the anus of one person and the genitals of another person, or penetration of the anus with some object

 Is There a Defense Based on the Age of the Parties?

 Yes, there are defenses in this statute regarding the age of the parties.
 These laws are called Romeo and Juliet laws.
 The Romeo and Juliet laws were enacted in response to protect children from getting prosecuted for having sex with other children provided they are three or less years apart in age.
 The Romeo and Juliet laws primarily apply to Indecency with a Child, however it can also apply to the Improper Relationship statute to bar criminal prosecution.
 In this case, the teacher would have to be very young, and the student very old to qualify:

 It is an affirmative defense if the person charged is less than 3 years older than the student at the time of the incident, and the relationship must have begun before the employee began working at the school

 This is an affirmative defense.
 An affirmative defense means that the defendant is admitting the conduct that would otherwise be unlawful, but justifying it for a legally authorized reason.
 In this case, the law allows for people who are within three years of age of each other to have a relationship, provided that the relationship began prior to the defendant’s employment at the school.

 What are the Penalties?

 If convicted for Improper Relationship between Educator and Student, a person will be sentenced according to the punishments associated with a second-degree felony.
-A second-degree felony carries a range of punishment between two and twenty years in the Texas Department of Corrections, and up to a $10,000 fine.
+A second degree felony ranges in punishment between two years and twenty years in the Texas Department of Corrections.
+All fines on felony charges carry a maximum of $10,000.